annotation/text-fabric/docs/Api/General.md

         ```

         is a handy way to get an impression of the first bunch of results.

+    ??? hint "Universal"
+        This function works on all tuples of nodes, whether they have been
+        obtained by search or not.

     ??? hint "More ways of showing results"
         If you work in one of the corpora for which the TF-API has been extended,